aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 3: Restrict network access for a subnet

-By default, all VMs in a subnet can communicate with all resources.
-You can limit communication to and from all resources in a subnet by creating a network security group and associating it to the subnet.
+In this task, you will create a Network Security Group (NSG) to restrict network access for a subnet by allowing only specific communication, such as outbound traffic to Azure Storage.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **security group**.
 When **Network Security groups** appears in the search results, select it.